 It’s really important you have a few simple, non-time-consuming tools in your toolkit to be able to manage your stress.

-Practicing mindfulness meditation is something I’ve found incredible useful.
+Practicing mindfulness meditation is something I’ve found incredibly useful.
 And here’s a link to a super-fast meditation you can do (ideally daily, but you can simply use when you’re feeling stress too).

 And if meditation is not your thing – have a thing, something you can bank on to help reduce stress (running, yoga, breathing exercises, walking – whatever it might be).
 Just make sure it contributes both to your stress levels AND your health (i.e. a glass of red and a block of chocolate don’t count).